Foreign exchange and travel cards – a review of OzForex.com.au

 They also offer a foreign exchange calculator, options calculator, economic calendar listing important dates, currency converter, information on spot exchange rates, detailed information on customer exchange rates and a mobile APP, which lets you manage your OFX account from your smartphone.

-The reasons why OFX is a leading providers of foreign exchange services
+The reasons why OFX is a leading provider of foreign exchange services

 Guaranteed market leading customer foreign exchange rates: